PauliusMacernis/KnowledgeBase/Python.md

 `conda list` - list the packages installed.

 `conda install numpy pandas matplotlib` - install 3 libraries (numpy and pandas - to work with the data, matplotlib - for making visualizations).
 Conda also automatically installs dependencies.
+Note: Installing pandas by itself will also install numpy since numpy is a dependency of pandas.

 `conda install jupyter notebook` - install 2 more libraries to develop the code with